angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 ### Create *AppComponent*

-The new `AppComponent` is the application shell.
+The new `AppComponent` is the app shell.
 It will have some navigation links at the top and a display area below.

 Perform these steps: